-The proposed risk management measures take account of regional differences in pest distribution within Australia.
-One pest requiring risk management, Planococcus minor, has been identified as a regional quarantine pest for Western Australia because interstate quarantine regulations and enforcement exist for this pest.
+The recommended risk management measures take account of regional differences in pest distribution within Australia.
+One pest requiring risk management measures, Planococcus minor, has been identified as a regional quarantine pest for Western Australia because interstate quarantine regulations and enforcement are in place for this pest.

-This draft report proposes a range of risk management measures, combined with operational systems to reduce the risks posed by the seven quarantine pests to achieve the ALOP for Australia.
+This final report recommends a range of risk management measures, combined with operational systems to reduce the risks posed by the seven quarantine pests to achieve the ALOP for Australia.
 These measures include:

-- area freedom, irradiation or vapour heat treatment for fruit flies - consignment freedom for mealybugs verified by visual inspection and, if detected, remedial action for mealybugs.
+- area freedom, irradiation (subject to FSANZ approval) or vapour heat treatment for fruit flies - consignment freedom for mealybugs verified by visual inspection and, if detected, remedial action for mealybugs.